pypa/packaging.python.org/source/overview.rst

 These techniques are mostly reserved for larger scale deployments in data centers, though certain complex applications can benefit from this packaging.
-Technologies are Python agnostic, and include:
+The technologies are Python agnostic, and include:

 * `Vagrant <https://www.vagrantup.com/>`_
 * `VHD <https://en.wikipedia.org/wiki/VHD_(file_format)>`_, `AMI <https://en.wikipedia.org/wiki/Amazon_Machine_Image>`_, and :doc:`other formats <openstack:user/formats>`